Prayforhanluo/HiCHap_master/README.md

 	-rwxr-xr-- 1 hluo CPeng 3187102198 Sep  4  2017 hg19.fa

 ##### SNPs data
-Format of SNPs data is self-defined and essential for haplotype Hi-C pipeline.
-We need a TXT-like type file as  input.(.txt) The file has five columns :
+The phased SNPs can be given in a TXT-like file.
+The file has the following five columns :

 1.  chromosome ID
 2.  genome position